braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/back_in_stock.md

 article_title: Back In Stock
 page_order: 2
 page_type: reference
-description: "This article describes use a Braze Canvas template to drive purchases by notifying your users when an item is back in stock with personalized messaging."
+description: "This article describes how to use a Braze Canvas template to drive purchases by notifying your users when an item is back in stock with personalized messaging."
 tool: Canvas
 ---